Aidan98/Project-Tech-2022/README.md

 * Express-session https://github.com/expressjs/session#readme
 * How to validate using mongoose https://mongoosejs.com/docs/validation.html
 * How to populate using mongoose https://mongoosejs.com/docs/populate.html
+* How to find and update data in MongoDB using Mongoose https://mongoosejs.com/docs/tutorials/findoneandupdate.html
 * How to hande authentication and create protected routes https://morioh.com/p/88d350eef785